 The night sky may be the most awe-inspiring spectacle that any of us will ever see.
 It can, however, be difficult to capture in a photograph, as it requires specialized techniques that are rarely used when shooting images during the day.

-Renowned photographer Grant Collier sheds light on how to capture these otherworldly images by sharing secrets he has learned over the past 12 years.
+In this fully-updated 2nd edition, Grant Collier sheds light on how to capture these otherworldly images by sharing secrets he has learned over the past 17 years.
 He explains how to take photos of the Milky Way, northern lights, meteors, eclipses, lightning, and much more.

 Grant begins by reviewing equipment and supplies that are helpful when photographing at night.
 He then discusses many software programs, web sites, and mobile apps that will help you plan your shots.
 Finally, he offers extensive advice on how to capture and process images at night.
 He goes beyond the basics and teaches how to blend multiple exposures and create huge stitched images to capture incredibly detailed photos that you never before thought possible!